Data Science, B.Sc. Major

 If the student has not completed other post-secondary studies and intends to return to the Faculty of Science after 5 calendar years, the student will be required to contact a Faculty of Science academic advisor before returning.
 The student will be given the following irreversible options:

 - Resume Studies – A student choosing this option will keep all previously completed coursework and their DGPA will remain the same, thus the student will be continuing On Probation.
 A student who chooses this option must meet all the requirements of a student On Probation, as outlined above.
 Failure to meet these requirements will result in a Required to Withdraw assessment.

 - Start Afresh – A student choosing this option may request to bring in up to 30 credit hours of previously completed course work in which they have achieved a “C” or better.
 Students in this situation will only have the courses which they choose to use as part of their “Start Afresh” as part of their DGPA and will be assigned an initial assessment of Minimum Met.
 A student who chooses this option will be subject to the academic assessment regulations outlined above.

 In either case, this does not mean that the previous coursework will be removed from the student history or transcript.

 A student who has satisfied degree requirements for their program of study and is eligible for graduation will be allowed to graduate, regardless of the status of their end-of-term assessment of academic standing.
-If the assessment category is either On Probation or On Suspension, the notation will be removed from the final term of the student’s transcript.
+If the assessment category is one of On Probation, On Suspension, or Required to Withdraw, the notation will be removed from the final term of the student’s transcript.